leandwo/leandwo/README.md

-Check out my 40% column staggered fully aluminum keyboard
+Hi there, this is my keymap for my 40% column staggered fully aluminum keyboard

 ![Cornelius Layout](cornelius.png)